 - Anytime, anywhere: Unexpected guests, no guest room, or in the middle of the jungle – don’t break your head for sleeping arrangements.
 Just inflate the air mattress and forget the world.

 Adjustments: Unlike a regular mattress, air mattress gives plenty of room for adjustments and personal preferences.
 You like your bed to be softer?
 Just control the air that goes into it – it’s that simple.

-Easy on the pocket: A top quality King or Queen size mattress may cost a fortune especially if you are an on a tight budget.
+Easy on the pocket: A top-quality King or Queen size mattress may cost a fortune, especially if you are on a tight budget.
 But with air mattresses, you can settle things in $50-$100.

 Best for your back: Because they are soft and firm, air mattresses are considered as a reliable option to get rid of back pain.